-West Nile virus is a viral infection transmitted by mosquitoes.
-Mosquitoes pick up the virus from feeding on birds and then can transmit the illness to humans.
-The risk of west Nile virus in Nova Scotia is very low.
+West Nile virus is a viral infection transmitted by infected mosquitoes.
+Mosquitoes get the virus by feeding on infected birds and then can transmit the virus to humans and animals.

 There is no specific treatment for WNV infection.
 Therefore, prevention is very important.